 Cycling Passo Gavia

 The cycling climb to Passo Gavia from Pont di Legno is one of the most iconic and classic of Italian Alps bicycle assents.
-This is the pass that made Andy Hampsten famous (or vice-a-versa) in the 1988 Giro d’Italia - often referred to as “The Day the Big Men Cried” by the Italian sport magazine La Gazzetta dello Sport.
+This is the pass that made Andy Hampsten famous (or vice-a-versa) in the 1988 Giro d’Italia - often referred to as “The Day the Strong Men Cried” by the Italian sport magazine La Gazzetta dello Sport.
 It is an unbelievable climb and MUST DO for all cycling enthusiast living or visiting Italy.
 But first . . .

 Narrow road with cliffs: